Agenda

 Department of Defense (DoD) Update

 Join U.S. Army Corps of Engineers representative Jason Walsh, Safety & Occupational Health Manager, for key updates from USACE.
-There will also be an open discussion on challenges, questions, and/or concerns on DoD projects.

 This session is brought to you by the AGC Department of Defense (DoD) Subcommittee, which maintains a working relationship with the U.S. Army Corps of Engineers (USACE), Naval Facilities Engineering Command (NAVFAC) and U.S. Air Force (USAF) as it pertains to Construction Occupational Safety and Health issues.
 The DoD Subcommittee provides DoD entities with a partnership that can be used as a sounding board and one that represents the AGC DoD Contractor members.
 Services include, but are not limited to, reviewing safety and health proposed regulations, forms, policies and programs that affect the AGC Membership.
 The DoD Subcommittee also provides subcommittee members with continuing education related to construction occupational safety and health on DoD construction projects.
 Interpretations, variances, and accident trends are all considered topics of discussion.